-This internship is conducted in English; however, some patient interactions are likely to be carried out in local languages.
-In such circumstances, interns are required to demonstrate patience and compassion.
-The relevant staff and supervisors are available to debrief and discuss sessions, when the moment is appropriate.
-At all times, interns in Tanzania are encouraged to consider your supervisor and in-country coordinator as valuable and knowledgeable resources and mentors.
+While you may encounter culture shock, it is important to remain professional and compassionate at all times.
+You’ll be encouraged to consider the local staff as valuable and knowledgeable resources and mentors.
 They’re in the best position to provide guidance and local context into the needs and challenges of the local community, and will be happy to support your learning experience throughout this internship abroad.

 It is important to note that the internship placements grouped as “Medical” require interns to make a Ministry of Health contribution.
 This supports the operation of placements and covers supervision for interns on medical-related placements.
 This contribution is not included in the internship program fee; it must be made directly, in-country, under the direction and guidance of the Program Coordinator in Arusha.
 Interns will not be permitted to commence their placement until this has been covered.
 The amount of the Ministry of Health contribution varies, as it is not the same for every clinic/hospital.
 However, to cover the contribution sufficiently, we ask interns to budget up to US$75 per week.

 Shadowing and assisting local obstetric and gynecology surgeons, as well as labour and delivery staff

 Assisting expectant mothers in antenatal classes and birthing preparation

 Helping new mothers and infant babies, under the supervision and guidance of your supervisor

 Collaborating with the local medical team to promote safe and healthy birthing practices

 Professional development opportunities: